NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 Required business insurance in Iowa:

 Kansas does not require a state contractor license.
-Local governments — cities or counties — may impose contractor licensing or registration requirements depending on where you work.
+Local governments — cities and counties — may impose contractor licensing or registration requirements, depending on where you work.
 For example, local jurisdictions like Johnson County maintain contractor licensing programs.

 Required business insurance in Kansas: